This bill relates to garnishments.

 Additionally, under current law, a judgment debtor can be granted immunity from prosecution by any prosecuting or circuit attorney for statements made at a judgment debtor's examination.
 This bill instead requires a judgment debtor to enjoy full use and derivative immunity and provides that no testimony in an examination can be used against a witness, except in cases of perjury or for giving false statements.

-The bill exempts a person's interest in property from attachment and execution as follows:
+The bill changes the value of property that can be exempt from attachment and execution as follows:

 (1) Household furnishings and goods, apparel, appliances, books, animals, crops, or musical instruments, held for personal, family, or household use from the current amount of $3,000 to $15,000 in value in the aggregate;